Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/hosting-applications/hosting-web-application.md

 Serverless computing is a modern approach in cloud computing.
 It allows developers to deploy code without the need to manage the underlying infrastructure.
 The hosting provider handles server provisioning, scaling, security, and maintenance.

 The term 'serverless' is often misunderstood.
 It doesn't mean the absence of servers, but rather the abstraction of server management.
 This abstraction allows developers to focus on code development and value delivery, without the burden of infrastructure management.
-This approach promotes agility, accelerates development cycles, and lowers total cost of ownership, making serverless the recommended choice for Sitecore XM Cloud front-end applications.
+This approach promotes agility, accelerates development cycles, and lowers total cost of ownership, making serverless the recommended choice for SitecoreAI front-end applications.

 ### Why Serverless?